 Pursuant to our U.S. Non-Qualified Savings Plan, certain of our employees, including our named executive officers (excluding Mr. Halvorsen), may defer up to 100 percent of base pay and annual non-equity incentive bonuses after exceeding IRS limits on contributions to the U.S. Qualified Savings Plan.
 Mr. Halvorsen is eligible to participate in the International Savings Plan and may defer up to 75 percent of base pay and annual non-equity incentive compensation.
 For the U.S. Non-Qualified Savings Plan, deferral elections are made by eligible employees in November or December of each year for amounts earned (or granted with regard to incentive compensation awards) in the following year.
 The investment options are publicly available mutual funds and our Common Stock.
 Our matching contribution will be made in the same investment allocations that the participant selects for his contributions to the plan.
-In addition, the named executive officers who participate in the U.S. Non-Qualified Savings Plan may elect to defer all or any portion of their base pay and annual non-equity incentive bonus payments for the current year under the U.S. Non-Qualified Savings Plan.
+In addition, the named executive officers who participate in the U.S. Non-Qualified Savings Plan may elect to defer all or any portion of their base pay and annual non-equity incentive bonus payments for the current year under the U.S. Non-Qualified Savings Plan, and the deferred amounts will be deemed as being invested in any funds available under the U.S. Non-Qualified Savings Plan.
 Participants in the International Savings Plan can change their deferral elections throughout the year.

-Executive Contributions in Last Registrant Aggregate Name Fiscal Year (\$) (1) Contributions in Last Fiscal Year (\$) (2)(3) Eamings in Last Fiscal Year (\$) Aggregate Withdrawals/Distributions (\$) Aggregate Balance at Last Fiscal Year End (\$) (4) Peter D. Kinnear \$ 112,687 \$ 114,155 \$ 924,843 \$ 0 \$ 3,389,003 John T. Gremp 5,168 41,377 177,409 0 900,099 William H. Schumann, III 56,454 48,451 369,001 0 1,696,544 Robert L. Potter 4,880 32,920 123,101 0 1,009,296 Tore Halvorsen 7,496 7,496 356,866 0 1,064,682
+Registrant Aggregate Contributions in Contributions in Earnings in Last Aggregate gregate Balance at Las t Fiscal Year Last Fiscal Year Fiscal Year Withdrawals/Distributions Las st Fiscal Year End Name (\$)(1) (\$)(2)(3) (\$) (\$) (\$)(4) Peter D. Kinnear \$ 112,687 \$ 114,155 \$ 924,843 \$ 0 \$ 3,389,003 John T. Gremp 5,168 41,377 177,409 0 900,099 William H. Schumann, III 56,454 48,451 369,001 0 1,696,544 Robert L. Potter 4,880 32,920 123,101 0 1,009,296 Tore Halvorsen 7,496 7,496 356,866 0 1,064,682

-(1) All of the executive officers' contributions reported in the Executive Contributions in Last Fiscal Year column are included in salary and non-equity incentive plan compensation reported for the executive officers in the Summary Compensation Table in this Proxy Statement.

-(2) All of the contributions made by us for the executive officers reported in the Registrant Contributions in Last Fiscal Year column are included in "All Other Compensation" for the executive officers in the Summary Compensation Table in this Proxy Statement.

-(3) The total amount includes a contribution made on January 15, 2010 attributable to the 2009 plan year and excludes a contribution made on March 15, 2011 attributable to the 2010 plan year.

-(4) The Portion of the Aggregate Balance at Last Fiscal year End reported in the Summary Compensation Table appearing in our proxy statement for fiscal years prior to the year ending December 31, 2010 for the following named executive officers were: Mr. Kinnear, \$686,829; Mr. Gremp, \$212,686; Mr. Schumann, \$612,885; Mr.Potter, \$62,226; and Mr. Halvorsen, \$119,892.
+- All of the executive officers' contributions reported in the Executive Contributions in Last Fiscal Year column are included in salary and non-equity incentive plan compensation reported for the executive officers in the Summary Compensation Table in this Proxy Statement. - (2) All of the contributions made by us for the executive officers reported in the Registrant Contributions in Last Fiscal Year column are included in "All Other Compensation" for the executive officers in the Summary Compensation Table in this Proxy Statement. - (3) The total amount includes a contribution made on January 15, 2010 attributable to the 2009 plan year and excludes a contribution made on March 15, 2011 attributable to the 2010 plan year. - (4) The Portion of the Aggregate Balance at Last Fiscal year End reported in the Summary Compensation Table appearing in our proxy statement for fiscal years prior to the year ending December 31, 2010 for the following named executive officers were: Mr. Kinnear, \$686,829; Mr. Gremp, \$212,686; Mr. Schumann, \$612,885; Mr.Potter, \$62,226; and Mr. Halvorsen, \$119,892.